tetra-framework/tetra/README.md

 ## Short Overview

-For the impatient: here's a short example video that shows what Tetra does:
+For the impatient: here's a short example video that shows what Tetra is capable of:

 https://github.com/user-attachments/assets/137c53af-1fc2-48c5-9c53-a007fbad7874